 Previous literature has stipulated a variety of models showing whether and how a change in certain taxes potentially impacts payout decisions of firms.
 The most prominent frameworks in tax literature are neoclassical models which are typically divided into the old view (e.g., Harberger, 1962; Poterba and Summers, 1984) and the new view (e.g., Auerbach, 1979; King, 1977) suggesting that payout behaviour differs across firms due to different marginal sources of finance.
-Beyond neoclassical theories, agency models (e.g., explanation of how firms are predicted to react to changes in tax rates by considering the presence of agency issues.
-Neoclassical and agency models, however, mainly focus on corporate taxes and dividend taxes which both also constitute the primary area of interest in empirical studies as several tax reforms allowed a thorough examination of the impact of corporate taxes1 and, in particular, dividend taxes on corporate payout.
-In the setting of dividend tax cuts in the U.S. in 2003 (e.g., Chetty and Saez, 2005) and in Sweden in 2006 (Jacob and Michaely, 2017), a variety of studies support predictions of agency models2, but empirical
+Beyond neoclassical theories, agency models (e.g., Chetty and Saez, 2010; Jensen, 1986) provide an alternative explanation of how firms are predicted to react to changes in tax rates by considering the presence of agency issues.
+Neoclassical and agency models, however, mainly focus on corporate taxes and dividend taxes which both also constitute the primary area of interest in empirical studies as several tax reforms allowed a thorough examination of the